War on transgender student policies going 'too far' warns education minister

-Brad Dirks said learned everything he knows about transgender teens — from his son's journey.
+Dirks said he learned everything he knows about transgender teens from his son's journey.

-He is frustrated by the "loud and militant" SOGI opponents who he says are feeding innocent parents simply looking for information, "a bunch of bull."
+He is frustrated by the "loud and militant" SOGI opponents who he says are feeding innocent parents looking for information "a bunch of bull."

 He feels compelled to keep fighting anti-SOGI groups, while his teen son prefers to just live a normal life.

-"In order for Cole to have that luxury going forward, there is some work to be done," he said.
+"In order for [my son] to have that luxury going forward, there is some work to be done," he said.

-To him, SOGI helps send a message that "we are just normal people and my kids is a normal kid and there's nothing to fear."
+To him, SOGI helps send a message that "we are just normal people and my kid is a normal kid and there's nothing to fear."

 Meanwhile, his son works on grades and winning film awards.
 He's headed into Grade 12 and passionate about drama class.